About us

 “I have enjoyed all my courses and benefited greatly.
 Drury Lane Wellbeing Centre is perfect because they have thought about people with physical disabilities.”

-The Wakefield Recovery and Wellbeing College has two bases.
-Our main base is at Drury Lane Health and Wellbeing Centre in the middle of Wakefield city centre.
-This is where we conduct most of our administration tasks, receive our post and host some of our courses.
-We also have our sister base at Baghill House Health and Wellbeing Centre in Pontefract, where our staff team are based for some of the week and where we host half of our courses from.
-You can find our bases on the two maps below…
+The Wakefield Recovery and Wellbeing College has an official main base at Drury Lane Health and Wellbeing Centre in the middle of Wakefield city centre.
+This is where we conduct some administration tasks, receive our post and occasionally host some of our courses.
+We also have our sister base at Baghill House Health and Wellbeing Centre in Pontefract, where our staff team sometimes work from and where we host some of our east of the district courses from.
+(You can find our bases on the two maps below…) During the Covid-19 pandemic, the team moved to a model where we mostly work from home, conducting the bulk of our administrative tasks, plan and organise our courses and deliver our online courses from.
+We continue to offer face to face courses in the community at various venues (such as community centres, gyms, libraries and parks) and offer roughly a 50/50 split of face to face and online courses.

 Map is loading...